Terence Hopkins

 Terence Kilbourne Hopkins (1928 – January 3, 1997) was an American historical sociologist who collaborated with Immanuel Wallerstein, Giovanni Arrighi and others on world systems theory.
-Amongst world systems scholars, he was "considered the specialist [...] on all methodological questions".
+Among world systems scholars, he was "considered the specialist [...] on all methodological questions".

 Life

 Hopkins gained a PhD in sociology in Columbia University, where he taught from 1958 to 1968.
+He worked there in a research group led by Karl Polanyi.

 From 1968 to 1970, he was visiting professor at the University of the West Indies in Trinidad.
 In 1970, he founded a graduate program in sociology at Binghamton University and taught there until retirement in 1995.
 He helped found the Fernand Braudel Center at Binghamton.
-On the occasion of his retirement his students came from all over the world to hold a celebration conference; it was published as Mentoring, Methods, and Movements, highlighting his central contributions.
+On the occasion of his retirement, his students came from all over the world to hold a celebration conference; it was published as Mentoring, Methods, and Movements, highlighting his central contributions.

+Hopkins argued that the standard Marxist interpretation of class formation and state formation needed to be reworked, Christopher Chase-Dunn wrote.